pavlealeksic/puppeteer-afp/README.md

             createAnalyserResultRandom: 0.7659530895341677, // all values of Math.random() can be used },
     };
-// this function must run on the initial page, and all other tabs will be protected and using the fingerprint, do not use the initPage for anything await puppeteerAfp(initPage, options);
+// run this function on any page you want to protect, so pages loaded on this page after this is done will be protected await puppeteerAfp(pageToProtect, options);
-const page = browser.newPage()

 ```

 Go to https://webbrowsertools.com with your browser and check your fingerprints